michelleshu/web-development/notes/midterm-review.md

     > Provides organization to code; build small composable, reusable pieces; abstract away details at higher levels, etc

-3. [True or False]: You can pass any type of JavaScript variable -- including objects, arrays, and functions -- as a prop to a child component.
+3. [True or False] You can pass any type of JavaScript variable -- including objects, arrays, and functions -- as a prop to a child component.

     > True